OpenTechFund/secure-email/README.md

 * [Ubiquitous Encrypted Email](https://github.com/tomrittervg/uee) is a protocol draft for standards that could lead to universal adoption of encrypted email.
 * [www.p2pexplorer.com/](http://www.p2pexplorer.com/): P2PE is a self distributed server software running on local device allowing to communicate directly.
 Among others it will include an e-mail like service.
 This project is still in a fundraising phase.
 * [OpenCom](http://opencom.io) is a secure email and email-like communication in the planning stages.
+* [kinko](http://kinko.me) was planned to be an encrypting SMTP and IMAP proxy that runs on a dedicated ARM device.
+It would support regular OpenPGP email and user's can connect via IMAP or webmail to the device.
+The project is current on hold.

 Other links: